OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:5

-> You have surrounded me from behind and in front,
+> You hem me in Lord, behind and in front,
 > And laid Your hand upon me.

 ## Psalm 139:6